-And me.
 I’ll be in the bazaar selling my steampunk art books and wares, and on a panel talking about steampunk costuming accessories, Victorian Era jewelry and period style trends.

 Answers vary.
 “It’s retro-futurism or a steam-powered alternate reality.”
 “It’s gears and goggles, Nikola Tesla and zeppelins.”
 “It’s Blade Runner meets Jane Eyre.”
 “It’s DIY craftsmanship and rayguns — with corsets and pith helmets.”